mdheller/dumbass/README.md

 It's aim is to get as close to the raw material (HTML/CSS/JS) as possible and let you decide how to work with it based on your function.
 It's meant to make it fast and easy for you to build what you want.

 It doesn't have to be as hard as the frameworks think it does.

+For example: everyone thinks you need stateful components.
+You can write that in Brutal if you really want to, but I believe you can do everything you need to do, in a more simple way, with pure stateless components.

+:heart_eyes: :gem: :ocean:

 ## Make Web Literate Again